-- ✓ The File menu has options to create a new image, open an existing image, save and print an image, mail an image, and quit The GIMP. - The Xtns menu gives you access to numerous extensions to The GIMP.
-The exact content of the Xtns menu depends on which extensions are installed on your system. - ✓ The Help menu is where you can get help and view tips.
-For example, choose Help ⇒ Help to bring up The GIMP Help Browser with online information about The GIMP.
+- ✓ The File menu has options to create a new image, open an existing image, save and print an image, mail an image, and quit The GIMP. - ✓ The Xtns menu gives you access to numerous extensions to The GIMP.

+The exact content of the Xtns menu depends on which extensions are installed on your system.

-To open an image file in The GIMP, choose File rightarrow Open.
+To open an image file in The GIMP, choose File Open.
 The Open Image dialog box comes up, which you can then use to select an image file.
 You can change directories and select the image file that you want to open.
 The GIMP can read all common image-file formats, such as GIF, JPEG, TIFF, PCX, BMP, PNG, and PostScript.
 After you select the file and click OK, The GIMP loads the image into a new window.
 (Refer to Figure 15-13 to see an image after it's loaded in The GIMP, along with all the other The GIMP windows.)